The Texas State Senate: District 22

 Education: Lamar University in Beaumont, B.S.
 Criminal Justice, 1984; University of Missouri-Kansas City, Masters of Public Administration, 1996; Graduate, Command and General Staff College, Ft.
 Leavenworth, KS, 2000.

 Lt.
 Col. (Ret.)
 Brian Birdwell is a native Texan, decorated military veteran and lifelong conservative Republican currently representing Texas Senate District 22.
-Born in Fort Worth and a currently residing in Granbury, Brian is a graduate of Lamar University, U.S. Army Command and General Staff College, and the University of Missouri-Kansas City, where he earned a Master of Public Administration degree.
+Born in Fort Worth and a currently residing in Granbury, Brian is a graduate of Lamar University in Beaumont, U.S. Army Command and General Staff College, and the University of Missouri-Kansas City, where he earned a Master of Public Administration degree.

 On September 11, 2001, when American Airlines Flight 77 was crashed just yards away from his second floor Pentagon office, Brian was critically wounded and severely burned.
 Of the burns that covered more than 60 percent of his body, nearly half were third degree in severity.
 Today, following 39 operations, months of hospitalization and numerous skin grafts, Brian has made a miraculous recovery.
 Despite physical limitations, he testifies not only to his physical healing, but the ultimate miracle of grace through Christ.
 He was awarded the Purple Heart for wounds received that day.
 Upon retirement in July 2004, he was awarded the Legion of Merit.